EHS – Protocols | Frequencies | Distance | Data rate

 Above all, data transmission time plays an important role for ZF’s EHS.
 This figure can be calculated with the data rate and telegram length.
 The longer the telegram and the smaller the data rate is, the longer it takes to get all the data sent out by the transmitter.
 Conversely, this means that the radio switch must convert the mechanical actuation energy into an electronic form, store it and deliver it in a throttled form until the signal has been completely transmitted.
 To ensure transmission security, the same telegram should be broadcast more than three times.

-In the areas of building automation, smart home, and industrial applications like machine-to-machine communication, there are different types of protocols which have advantages and disadvantages depending on the specific requirements.
-So the specific requirements must be identified and defined as a first step before installing a wireless network.
+In the areas of building automation, smart home, and industrial applications there are different types of protocols which have advantages and disadvantages depending on the specific requirements.
+So, the specific requirements must be identified and defined as a first step before installing a wireless network.
 The properties of the protocols are strongly determined by the underlying frequency.
 Essential requirements for choosing the right protocol are transmission security and reliability, distance range and energy efficiency.